310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% img /img/es/eventstory/aquarium/dream3_2.jpg %}

 {% bubble Madara %}
 Yep, please and thank you!
-Honestly, I’d be able to move about to an extent even if my limbs were somehow all tied up, so you don’t really have to be precise with the adjustments.
+Though I’d be able to move about to an extent even if my limbs were somehow aaall tied up, so you don’t really have to be precise with the adjustments.

-Anyway, there’ll be quite a lot of water splashing onto us during the performance… I’m probably worried over nothing, but just in case, you should make your clothes waterproof.
+Anyway, there’ll be quite a lot of water splashing onto us during the performance… I’m probably worried over nothing, but just in case, we should make our clothes waterproof.

 Here, Souma-san, I’ll do you the honor of coating you in the waterproof spray~♪
 {% endbubble %}